AndrewKovalenko/vertibar/README.md

 ## Why?

+Most methods people usually use from *underscore* or *lodash* already implemented natively in ES5 / ES6, but lots of developers keep pulling those monsters increasing size of their output bundles, polluting their code with purely readable `_` characters and slowing down their project srarting time.

-Most methods *underscore* provide already implemented natively in ES5 / ES6.
-As for those methods which are still missing in "native" JS API - *underscore* / *lodash* still provides an ugly API.
-For example, which code does look better: `const lone = _.clone(obj)` or `const clone = obj.deepCopy()`?
+  As for those methods which are still missing in "native" JS API - *underscore* / *lodash* provides pretty ugly API.
+For example, which code does look better / more readable: `const lone = _.clone(obj)` or `const clone = obj.deepCopy()`?

 So my intention is to extend "native" JS API with methods we often find missing.